mfatih7/one-to-one-framework-frcpe/README.md

 - Set 2 is proper for multi-core TPUv2 and TPUv3 operations.
 - Set 1 is proper for multi-core TPUv4 operations.
 - Set 0 is proper for SPMD and single-core operations.

+For GPU operations, a set can be chosen with respect to the main memory capacity of the machine.

+## Generate Google Cloud TPU Virtual Machines and Cloud Storage Bucket

+. . .